 Working with Business

-Based in Birmingham, the students and academic staff at the School of English are in the centre of what is fast-becoming one of the top creative and cultural cities in the UK.
+Based in Birmingham, English students and academic staff at BCU are in the centre of what is fast-becoming one of the top creative and cultural cities in the UK.

-By collaborating with the School of English you will open your business up to the new generation of innovative thinkers and writers.
-The School also has numerous academic researchers already working with businesses, building mutually beneficial relationships for growth and development.
+By collaborating with English at BCU you will open your business up to the new generation of innovative thinkers and writers.
+We also have numerous academic researchers already working with businesses, building mutually beneficial relationships for growth and development.

 Shakespeare Birthplace Trust